Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: You’ve been doing some great research in existential psychology lately.
 Can you tell us more about your work?

-I also got an ISSEP grant to experimentally test the Social Fit part of the State Authenticity as Fit to the Environment model (SAFE; Schmader & Sedikides, 2017) in an LGBTQ sample here at Texas A&M. We manipulated social fit during a mock interview by having the research assistant’s laptop display either a progressive pride flag sticker (social fit) or a traditional values matter sticker (non-fit).
-We found that those in the pride flag condition reported higher state authenticity.
+I was also fortunate enough to receive an ISSEP seed grant to experimentally test the role of environmental fit on state authenticity within an LGBTQ+ sample here at Texas A&M. This project was essentially testing and trying to build upon the State Authenticity as Fit to the Environment model (SAFE; Schmader & Sedikides, 2017).
+We manipulated environmental fit during a mock interview by having the research assistant’s laptop display either a progressive pride flag sticker (fit) or a “traditional values matter” sticker (non-fit).
+We found that those in the pride flag condition reported greater state authenticity.
 We also found that this effect was moderated by self-alienation: those who were already high in self-alienation (less certain of who they are) took a much greater hit to their authenticity in the non-fit condition, while those low in self-alienation were relatively unfazed.

 ISSEP: Fascinating!
 How did you develop your interests in authenticity?